 - Layering is essential.
 Game drives usually start early and end late when it is cold.
-In the middle of the day temperatures can soar, so shedding some layers will save you a heat stroke.
+Temperature can soar in the middle of the day, so shedding some layers will save you a heat stroke.

 - Always make sure to check the weather for the season you are visiting Africa.
 It’s not one big giant hot continent.

 - Is it the rainy season where you are heading?
 Make sure to take note and pack for wet days if it is.